-Bankruptcy lawyers are experts in the U.S. Bankruptcy Code, and handle insolvency issues for individuals or corporations.
+Bankruptcy lawyers are experts in the U.S. Bankruptcy Code, and handle insolvency issues for their clients.
 Bankruptcy lawyers generally specialize in either consumer bankruptcy or commercial bankruptcy.
 In consumer bankruptcy, lawyers represent individuals or creditors; in commercial, they represent corporate creditors and debtors.
-However, the scope of work for bankruptcy lawyers in either specialization is the same, as both specializations navigate solutions for financial restructurings, plan confirmations, and valuation disputes.
+However, the scope of work for bankruptcy lawyers in either specialization is the same, as both navigate solutions for financial restructurings, plan confirmations, and valuation disputes.
 Clerking or interning at a firm that has a bankruptcy practice is one way to figure out whether a future position in this field suits you.

 While not required, some states offer bankruptcy law certification to further distinguish lawyers’ expertise in the field.